carbon-language/carbon-lang/llvm/docs/LangRef.rst

 folding.

-If the exception behavior argument is "fpexcept.strict" all transformations must strictly preserve the floating point exception semantics of the original code.
+If the exception behavior argument is "fpexcept.strict" all transformations must strictly preserve the floating-point exception semantics of the original code.
 Any FP exception that would have been raised by the original code must be raised by the transformed code, and the transformed code must not raise any FP exceptions that would not have been raised by the original code.
 This is the